geshan/geshan.github.com/posts/2019-12-01-how-to-get-your-pull-request-pr-merged-quickly.md

 ## But how to keep changes small?

 That is the million-dollar question.
 It is easy to say keep your changes small, but how can we do it in practice.
-Once in 2016, I had a big rewrite and it has 50 files changed and ~1500 or more lines of code.
+Once in 2016, I had a big rewrite and it has 50 files changed and \~1500 or more lines of code.
 Now as I think of it how could have I done it in like 10 smaller pull requests, here are the strategies:

 ### Discuss first, code second

 This is the main reason for rewrites.
-We usually tend to write the code, sometimes even fully done and then open the pull request but the reviewer has a different solution.
+We usually tend to write the code, sometimes even fully done, and then open the pull request but the reviewer has a different solution.
 That different solution can be better too.
 So you end up accepting the change request and the new “better” solution = a partial rewrite of the solution for the task.

 It would have been a lot better to spend like 15 mins before writing a single line of code saying I want to use this library, I want to use X pattern and do it this way with the probable reviewer of your code you code review would be exponentially easier and faster.
 This would also give the reviewer a proper sense o how many PRs are coming and what to expect next.